Unfired terracotta sculpture, 23 cm tall and long, 10 cm wide (9"x9"x4"), by Chris Wayan, 2006

 Oh, well--at least she's made of unfired red clay, the most forgiving sculpture-material in the world.
 Until it's fired, you can re-soften it a hundred times, hack it up, break it, and it'll always mend.
 The related drawback is it's fragile til you do bake it.
 But I might as well keep working on her; I don't have easy access to a kiln right now.

-There's no armature (a "skeleton" of small sticks that'll burn away in the kiln)--she's pure clay.
+There's no armature (for terra cotta like this, a skeleton of small sticks that'd burn away in the kiln)--she's pure clay.
 Getting the tail to support itself while drying was a challenge.
 I'm just amazed it didn't break off, it's so exposed.

 Probably she'd be lighter and more graceful if I'd made an armature, but since I kept changing proportions and cutting and moving things, an armature would've caused problems of its own--like a broken bone showing through the skin.